The Takeovers Panel is responsible for:

 In relation to the provision of submissions generally, responses to consultation and general inquiries; there may be some limitations on the Panel’s ability to provide assistance or advice if a person communicates with the Panel anonymously.

->

-> Most of the Panel’s communications are electronic (eg, email).
+Most of the Panel’s communications are electronic (eg, email).
 There are risks associated with this.
-If this is of concern, you should contact the Panel (see contact details below) to discuss other methods of communication such as post or fax, although these also have risks.
+If this is of concern, you should contact the Panel (see contact details below) to discuss other methods of communication, although these also have risks.

->

-> The Panel may record your email address in a contacts list (eg, professionals) to, for example, contact you to obtain feedback on the Panel’s operations after your proceeding is completed.
+The Panel may record your email address in a contacts list (eg, professionals) to, for example, contact you to obtain feedback on the Panel’s operations after your proceeding is completed.
 You may request removal of your details from the list.

 The Panel will deal promptly with any accidental or unauthorised disclosure of personal information.
 Legislative or administrative sanctions may apply to unauthorised disclosures.